NAlexH2/516soundmusic/notebook.md

 Table of contents are generated using a VSCode extension called "Markdown All In One."
 Very useful tool.

+# 11/5/24 11:30AM - Starting final project/Laying out plans
+- Made notes to myself in code of what I would like to do.
+Specifically around what kind of tuner, and the options the user has.
+  - Do they want automatic detection?
+  - Maybe someone would like to try and tune based off a standing wave?
+  - Maybe they want to pick which note they are trying to specifically measure and give a approximate ratio/points value of how close/far off they are.
+- Gave just some silly filler code to test with the current venv.
+- This project won't accept and command line args since there's no reason to accept a file.
+Everything will be explained in line.

 # 11/2/2024 - HW2 Continued
 - Referencing the work I did with Bart on 10/31/24,